Short-term Disability

 • She will use Regular Pay (earnings code 010) for 1 day (8 hours).

-• For the remaining time that is not yet accounted for on the time sheet, she will use Sick Leave (earnings code 550).
-In this case, it will be for 1 day (8 hours).
+• 40% - For the remaining time (12.8 hours) not yet accounted for on the time sheet, she will use Sick Leave (earnings code 550)

-Part-time Employee Example - Not Working While on Short-term Disability
+Part-time Employee - Supplementing Pay and Not Working While Receiving Short-term Disability Insurance Benefits

 Mary is a part-time employee who is normally scheduled to work 25 hours per week.
 She will not be working while she is receiving Short-term Disability.

-Part-time Employee Example - Working While on Short-term Disability
+Part-time Employee - Supplementing Pay and Working While Receiving Short-term Disability Insurance Benefits

 Not necessarily.